sparkfun/SparkFun_RTK_Arduino_Lib_Builder/README.md

 ## IDF Version

 The RTK Firmware currently uses version v3.0.7 of the [arduino-esp32 core](https://github.com/espressif/arduino-esp32).
-This is based on ESP-IDF v5.1 (specifically v5.1.4+).
+This is based on ESP-IDF v5.1 (specifically v5.1.4+, commit 632e0c2a).
 The later versions of the core, from v3.1.0 onwards, consume more RAM and we run into problems when we have Bluetooth Classic+BLE and WiFi enabled simultaneously.
 So, for now, we are sticking with v3.0.7 and IDF v5.1.
 The customised libraries compiled here are based on IDF v5.1.

 ## Building